I’ve seen too many people lose critical software because they didn’t take storage seriously.

 Generate a new hash for the updated version.
 Document when you made the change and why.
 Store the old version’s hash for reference.

-The payoff?
-You maintain a clean audit trail.
-You know exactly which version you have and when it changed.
-And you can prove nothing unexpected happened between updates.
+The payoff’s simple: you’ve got a clean audit trail.
+You know exactly which version you’re running and when it shifted.
+Can you prove nothing unexpected happened between updates?
+That’s the real win.

 But trust isn’t a strategy.
 I’ve watched too many “trusted” systems fail to rely on faith alone.